MicrosoftDocs/dynamics-365-fraud-protection/content/schema.md

 ## **AccountCreationStatus**

-AccountCreationStatus contains information and context about the status of an account creation event.
+AccountCreationStatus API allows you to share information and context with Fraud Protection about the status of an account creation event.
 This is a data ingestion event only.

-The following schemas are used in the Evaluate and Protect experiences.
 | Object   | Attribute         | Type     | Description                                                                                                                                                            |
 |----------|-------------------|----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 |       | Name              | string   | "AP\.AccountCreation\.Status"                                                                                                                                          |